tobiaj10/Parking-Management/DESIGN_DOCUMENT.md

    - Implement proper authentication (not currently in the code)

 2. **Performance:**
-   - Configure proper WSGI server (Gunicorn)
+   - Configure Uvicorn workers appropriately
-   - Set appropriate worker processes
+   - Set worker processes based on CPU cores
-   - Optimize database queries
+   - Optimize database queries with indexes
    - Implement caching for statistics

 3. **Monitoring:**